-Use the appropriate Unix commands (e.g. more or cat) to inspect the contents of the file.
+Use the appropriate Unix commands (e.g. ls and cat) to inspect the contents of the file.
+Note: Use the "CmdLineWin" window to do this.
+Don't use an interactive pager like more.
 For simulation, only the input stimuli and spice option settings must be added to this file.